The Connection Between Immigration and Taxes

 As mentioned above, tax returns are required to be filed with the IRS and the state Department of Revenue on an annual basis.
 In most cases, the filing date is April 15, subject to extension.
 Permanent residents of the US file Form 1040.
 Nonresident aliens file Form 1040-NR.

 US citizens and permanent residents of the US who have an interest in a foreign bank account with a value over $10,000 must report the account to the US government on an FBAR (“Foreign Bank Account Report,” also called FinCen Form 114).
 Foreign assets that produce income (including foreign stock) may also require reporting on Form 8938.
+Check out our article, FBAR vs 8938: Which One Should I File, for more detailed information on this topic.

 Other forms that may need to be filed are Form 5471, for interest in a foreign corporation, and Form 8865, for interest in a foreign partnership.